bennycortese/cluster-api-provider-azure/docs/proposals/20230612-node-os-image-caching.md

 1. Automatic bad snapshot rollbacks since it will be hard to generically determine when a snapshot is bad currently
 1. Annotating the timestamp on each node of when it was updated with automatic security updates
 1. Allow the feature to be enabled for any type of image (marketplace or custom with ID)
+1. AzureMachineTemplate support, holding out for now because of immutability of the AzureMachineTemplates

 ## Proposal